CLIUtils/CLI11/README.md

 sub.subcommand = true
 ```

 Spaces before and after the name and argument are ignored.
 Multiple arguments are separated by spaces.
 One set of quotes will be removed, preserving spaces (the same way the command line works).
-Boolean options can be `true`, `on`, `1`, `yes`; or `false`, `off`, `0`, `no` (case insensitive).
+Boolean options can be `true`, `on`, `1`, `yes`,`enable`; or `false`, `off`, `0`, `no`,`disable` (case insensitive).
 Sections (and `.` separated names) are treated as subcommands (note: this does not mean that subcommand was passed, it just sets the "defaults".
 You cannot set positional-only arguments or force subcommands to be present in the command line.

 To print a configuration file from the passed
 arguments, use `.config_to_str(default_also=false, prefix="", write_description=false)`, where `default_also` will also show any defaulted arguments, `prefix` will add a prefix, and `write_description` will include option descriptions.